Towards Secure Over-The-Air Computation: Jamming Strategies Induced by Random Code Books

-We first recall a result on channel resolvability from~\cite{frey2018resolvability} that serves as another ingredient in our proof and will be applied in order to guarantee the virtual indistinguishability of the jamming signal from white noise for the eavesdropper.
+As a technical ingredient for our proof, we recall a result on channel resolvability from~\cite{frey2018resolvability} that will be applied in order to guarantee the virtual indistinguishability of the jamming signal from white noise for the eavesdropper.